socketio/socket.io-website/source/docs/v3/client-api.md

     - `forceNew` _(Boolean)_ whether to reuse an existing connection
   - **Returns** `Socket`

 Creates a new `Manager` for the given URL, and attempts to reuse an existing `Manager` for subsequent calls, unless the `multiplex` option is passed with `false`.
-Passing this option is the equivalent of passing `'force new connection': true` or `forceNew: true`.
+Passing this option is the equivalent of passing `"force new connection": true` or `forceNew: true`.

 A new `Socket` instance is returned for the namespace specified by the pathname in the URL, defaulting to `/`.
 For example, if the `url` is `http://localhost/users`, a transport connection will be established to `http://localhost` and a Socket.IO connection will be established to `/users`.